StyleShit/sweetest/README.md

 ## Mocks

-You can also create mock functions using the `sw.fn` function, and assert if they were called using the `toHaveBeenCalled` and `toHaveBeenCalledTimes` matchers:
+You can also create mock functions using the `sw.fn` function, and assert if they were called using the `toHaveBeenCalled`, `toHaveBeenCalledTimes` and `toHaveBeenCalledWith` matchers:

 ```TS
 import { describe, it, expect, sw } from 'sweetest';